 2. "tE" Error = Temperature Error

 Bad news.
-Is a 3 day old dishwasher already broken down!?
-It would start to fill with water, and the "the" could would come on after about a minuite.
-I decided to turn it off and try again. "the" error again.
-Another try to I got another "the" error.
+Is a three-day-old dishwasher already broken down!?
+It would start to fill with water, and the "the" could would come on after about a minute.
+I decided to turn it off and try again.
+"The" error again.
+Another try and I got another "the" error.
 I did see that the LG has a Smart Diagnosis feature, so I downloaded the LG app on my cell phone.
 You can push a button on the dishwasher and it makes sounds like an old-fashioned modem.
 You can hold the phone near the dishwasher when it is playing its diagnostic data and you can get a diagnostic report.
 This report also confirmed that the unit had a Temperature Error and that the next step was to have the unit repaired.

 Some research on the internet showed that the "the" error could be caused by a bad thermistor, a bad computer board, or by a faulty cable in the cable harness.
 I called LG to report the problem, and they scheduled a repairman to stop by.
 The time window was between 8am to 5pm.
 I'm glad they could narrow that down so I could plan my day...

 I called the local repair shop the next morning to try to find out what time they could check the dishwasher.
 The repairman was able to stop by in the early afternoon, and I drove home to meet him.
 When I arrived home, I found water on the floor behind the dishwasher.

 I was surprised to see water leaking behind the dishwasher.
 Since the water hook-up was on the front, I expected to see a leak there if I didn't get the supply line tightened up enough.
 But why would there be water leaking out the back of the dishwasher?
 Good thing the repairman was on the way.